 She was previously the Senior Employment Specialist in the International Labour Organization (ILO) Office in Brazil, a role that involved policy-oriented research and technical assistance related primarily to youth employment, domestic workers, the care economy, responsible business conduct, labour inspection and industrial policies.

-She was previously a Senior Researcher at the International Institute for Labour Studies, ILO Geneva, on issues of decent work in global value chains and labour provisions in trade agreements.
+She has also served as a Senior Researcher at the International Institute for Labour Studies, ILO Geneva, on issues of decent work in global value chains and labour provisions in trade agreements.
 She received her B.A. at Stanford University and PhD from the Institute for Development Studies, University of Sussex.